Junjie-Chu/CJA_Comprehensive_Jailbreak_Assessment/README.md

 ```
 bash label.sh PATH_TO_RESPONSES_DIRECTORY
 ```
-***The files storing the labels will be save to the same directory where you store the jailbreak responses.***
+***The files storing the labels will be saved to the same directory where you store the jailbreak responses.***

 ## Add new results to the leaderboard.
 Welcome to submit your own evaluation results (steps = 50) to us.
 The leaderboard is available [here](https://junjie-chu.github.io/Public_Comprehensive_Assessment_Jailbreak/leaderboard).

-*Full codes will be released after the papaer is accepted.*
+*Full codes will be released after the paper is accepted.*